 - Logical Rolename: This option is only available when there is an overlapping foreign key in a logical model and the Synchronize Column Rolename with Logical Rolename option is not selected.
 Use this when the name of the child attribute differs from the parent attribute.
 In the logical model, ER/Studio DA distinguishes between the logical rolename and the column rolename.
-ER/Studio DA uses the column rolename when generating the physical model. - Hide Key Attribute: If selected, hides the key in the child entity.
+ER/Studio DA uses the column rolename when generating the physical model. - Hide Key Attribute: If selected, hides the key in the child table.
 Commonly used to support partial migration of PK columns when you do not want to migrate primary key columns into child tables.
 ER/Studio DA will not generate a foreign key because most database systems require that FKs have the same number of columns as the child.
 By selecting this option, you will "remove" the column from the child table so that it won't show up in any child tables further down the FK chain, in DDL generations or in comparisons to the database.
-It will display as unavailable when editing the child table, but you can make it available again later. - Logical Only: If selected, the entity will not be implemented as a table when generating a physical model, and will be ignored when comparing the logical model with a physical model. - Synchronize Column Rolename with Logical Rolename Available when the attribute selected is a foreign key.
+It will display as unavailable when editing the child table, but you can make it available again later. - Physical Only: If selected, the table will not be implemented as a table when generating a physical model, and will be ignored when comparing the logical model with a physical model. - Synchronize Column Rolename with Logical Rolename: Available when the attribute selected is a foreign key.
 This option affects name modification in the entity or table editor, on-screen name editing, and name modification in the Data Model Explorer.
 Lets you change the role names of foreign attributes or columns to the same names as other attributes or columns in the same entity or table.
-Duplicates will be unified when the user ends the edit session.
+Duplicates will be unified when the user ends the edit session. - Add to Primary Key?: Add the column as a primary key for indexing.